The Total Guide to Scientifically Supported Ways to Boost Your Immune System

 The Bottom Line on Boosting Your Immune System

-Although there is no special pill or supplement to prevent COVID-19, there are decisions you can make to support your body’s defenses against harmful pathogens
+There are decisions you can make to support your body’s defenses against harmful pathogens.

 Eating a nutritious diet, exercising, getting enough sleep, and managing stress levels can all support immune health.
 Combine with current guidelines for social distancing and proper hygiene to make a good-faith effort to stay safe and healthy during challenging times.